 6) Wrinkle relaxers can cause damage to my muscles and tissues

-I have had a few questions recently about the injection of botox causing irreversible damage to the underling soft tissues and bone, and damage to the affected muscle.
+I have had a few questions recently about the injection of neurotoxins causing irreversible damage to the underling soft tissues and bone, and damage to the affected muscle.

 To be honest I have NO idea where some people are hearing this information!!!!
 It is false 100%

 When wrinkle relaxers are injected they work to inhibit the release of a neurotransmitter (transmitting messages from a nerve to a muscle) which then causes relaxation of the muscle by blocking messages telling it to contract.
 It does not affect the fibres of the muscle in any way nor cause any damage to the nerve cells.
 Over time new nerve endings are formed and messages start to get through to the muscles again causing increased contraction.
 This is why you will notice a gradual return of your muscle movement.